 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Online Shopping: Benefits and Risks
+Online shopping: Benefits and risks

 Việt NamViệt Nam27/03/2025

-Lose real money, get virtual goods
+Lose real money, receive fake goods.

-Mr. Thanh shared: I don't understand how they knew I was waiting for an order.
-They called right when I or my family was busy, informed me that the goods had arrived and asked me to transfer money in advance or come and pick them up right away.
-Once, because I was busy, I quickly transferred money, then they even tricked me into clicking on the link to confirm the order.
-Luckily, I was alert at that time, otherwise I would have lost more than the initial small amount.
-But there are also acquaintances of mine in Cam Pha who were scammed out of nearly 2 million VND in this way.
+Mr. Thanh shared: "I don't understand how they knew I was waiting for an order.
+They called at the exact moment I or my family members were busy, informing me that the goods had arrived and asking me to transfer money in advance or pick them up immediately.
+Once, because I was busy, I hastily transferred the money, and then they even tricked me into clicking on a link to confirm the order.
+Luckily, I was alert at that moment, otherwise I would have lost much more than the initial small amount.
+But a friend of mine in Cam Pha was also scammed out of nearly 2 million dong in this way."

-Be a smart consumer
+Be a smart consumer.

 Photo: Vietnam News Agency

-In the process of information globalization, livestreaming and e-commerce have now become an indispensable part of social life.
-The theme of Vietnam Consumer Rights Day 2025 is "Transparent Information - Responsible Consumption" to raise awareness of protecting consumers from risks and sophisticated fraud.
-In particular, supporting the business activities of legitimate production and trading enterprises; at the same time ensuring the basic rights of consumers, especially the right to access information in a transparent and safe manner.
+In the process of information globalization, livestreaming and e-commerce have become indispensable parts of social life.
+The theme for Vietnam's Consumer Rights Day 2025 is "Transparent Information - Responsible Consumption," aiming to raise awareness of consumer protection against risks and sophisticated fraudulent schemes.
+In particular, it supports the business activities of legitimate production and trading enterprises; while ensuring the basic rights of consumers, especially the right to access information transparently and safely.

 Duy Khoa